You are here

 - Plan ahead.
 With enough financial planning, you can make study abroad possible for you.
 In addition to UMD’s scholarships and financial aid—we encourage you to begin to research as there are a large number of additional scholarships and funding available.

 - Lastly, our program costs vary.
 Some cost more, some less, and some are even similar to that of attending UMD.
 We’re here to help you find the program that’s the best fit for you.

 Do I have to pay UMD’s tuition IN ADDITION to tuition at the university abroad?

 Not for semester or yearlong programs!
 You only pay tuition for the term(s) you’re studying at the university abroad.
 However, costs for UMD short-term programs include the entire cost for the course.

 Studying abroad is the perfect opportunity to travel internationally.
 After college, you may have loans to pay off, you may want to start your career or even a family.
 All of these can make international travel less of a possibility (especially for extended periods of time) after graduation.
 When you study abroad, you can progress towards your degree and integrate the experience efficiently rather than making it something added on to an otherwise busy life.

 Most students who study abroad wish they would have stayed longer.
 If the time commitment seems daunting, remember that in addition to semester and year-long programs, we offer short-term programs that run from 1–8 weeks during the school year and during breaks.

 I'm going to miss out on everything back home for a whole semester.

-In actuality, your friends and family are missing out on the amazing opportunity to study abroad!
-You get to see a different part of the world and call that place home.
-Make new friends from all over the world… pick up a little bit of a foreign language… celebrate different holidays and maybe even your birthday in another country.
+While you may miss out on things back home, we truly feel that your friends and family are the ones missing out!
+When studying abroad, you get to see a different part of the world and call that place home.
+You’ll make new friends from all over the world, pick up a little of a foreign language, celebrate new holidays and maybe even your birthday in another country.
 Those are opportunities everyone else will miss out on.
 Step out of your comfort zone; you won’t miss out on much.
 We promise.